redfactorlabs/concourse-smuggler-resource/README.md

 # concourse-smuggler-resource: Concourse generic resource

-Smuggler is a *"generic-resource"*, that allows you to quickly implement any concourse eresource with minimum boilerplate, even in the pipeline itself.
+Smuggler is a *"generic-resource"*, that allows you to quickly implement any concourse resource with minimum boilerplate, even in the pipeline itself.

 It allows you to run any random command/script into the resource